wrex/rexs.tips/content/en/guitar/rexercises/triads/dim-gbe.md

 ---
-date: 2020-04-16T12:15:16-07:00
+date: 2020-04-16T12:20:35-07:00
-title: "Diminished: ADG"
+title: "Diminished: GBE"
-linkTitle: "Dim: ADG"
+linkTitle: "Dim: GBE"
 author: "Rex Walters"
-description: "Diminished triads on the A, D, G strings"
+description: "Diminished triads on the G, B, and E strings"
-tdgid: "RT4c3"
+tdgid: "RT4c1"
 tutorial: "/guitar/fundamentals/harmony/triads/diminished"
 type: "tests"
 tdgtype: "training"
-weight: 230
+weight: 210
 toc_hide: true
 ---

 {{% tdgtutorial %}}

+## Demonstration

+TODO

 ## Procedure

-Do not attempt this exercise until you are [proficient at naming the notes]({{< ref "guitar/tests/learn-neck" >}}) on the A, D, and G strings.
+Do not attempt this exercise until you are [proficient at naming the notes]({{< ref "guitar/rexercises/learn-neck" >}}) on the G, B, and E strings.

 As always, you should practice this *rubato* (without a metronome) until you build up proficiency.